Cricket in India: Affiliated state associations and leagues

 Membership of the Board of Control for Cricket in India is made up of Full Members and Associate Members.

 Full Members

-The majority of full members are state cricket associations.
+The majority of full members are state cricket associations which are affiliated with the BCCI.
 Each state is permitted one representative, except for Gujarat and Maharashtra, which have three.
 There are additional representatives from Indian Railways, Services and Universities.
-Changes recommended by the Lodha Committee included restricting full membership to state associations and limiting states to one full member, with the others becoming associate members, but these have not been fully adopted by the BCCI, with existing members retaining full membership except for Cricket Club of India (Mumbai) and National Cricket Club (Kolkata).
+Changes recommended by the Lodha Committee, such as restricting full membership to state associations and limiting states to one full member (with the others becoming associate members) have not been fully adopted by the BCCI.
+Existing members retaining full membership except for the Cricket Club of India in Mumbai and the National Cricket Club in Kolkata are: